Lingue e Culture Straniere per l'Era Digitale L-11

 Section 3 – English for Specific Purposes: Register, Genre, and Tourism Discourse

-The third section applies the knowledge developed in the previous sections to the study of English in professional and digital contexts.
-Following a theoretical introduction to the concept of register as situational variation and to genre as a recognisable and structured communicative action, the section presents the fundamental principles of English for Specific Purposes (ESP), exploring communicative needs, discourse communities, and textual conventions across major professional domains.
-The second part focuses on English for Tourism as a case study: students analyse authentic materials drawn from brochures, websites, promotional texts, digital platforms, and online reviews, developing competences in multimodal reading, destination evaluation, and tourism discourse construction.
-Particular attention is dedicated to experiential language, place branding, narratives of wine tourism and sustainable tourism, and strategies for inclusive and ethically responsible communication.
-The section includes guided activities in text analysis and production designed to simulate real professional writing tasks in the tourism sector.
+The third section applies the knowledge developed in the previous ones to the study of English in professional and digital contexts.
+It introduces the concepts of register as situational variation and genre as a recognisable and structured form of communicative action, providing the theoretical foundation for the study of Languages for Specific Purposes (LSPs).
+The section explores communicative needs, discourse communities, and textual conventions across major professional domains, with a specific focus on English for Tourism as a specialised variety of language use.
+Students analyse authentic materials drawn from tourist guidebooks, official destination websites, promotional texts, digital platforms, and online reviews.
+Through this work, they develop competences in multimodal reading, destination evaluation, and the analysis of tourism discourse.
+The section also includes guided activities in text analysis and limited text production, designed to simulate real professional communication tasks in the tourism sector.

 *Note